CastixGitHub/wacosc/README.md

 ## getting the devices mapping
 ### xinput.py

-##### already deprecated, use evdev.py instead

-code to identify the `/dev/eventXX` files

-it has a function named `find_event_files` that allows you to get a dictionary that maps like this:
+it has a function named `find_ids` that allows you to get a dictionary that maps like this:

 ```
 {
     "10": "Wacom Intuos Pro S Pad",
     "11": "Wacom Intuos Pro S Finger",
     "17": "Wacom Intuos Pro S Pen Pen (0x74800073)",
     "9": "Wacom Intuos Pro S Pen"